Who is NYTC?

 Members learn by being part of a working theatre company

-While some ex-company members have gone on to have successful careers in theatre and television, including our most notable alumni, Radio 5's John Robins and TV’s, Joel Dommett, the vast majority have pursued a future in an array of other industries.
+While some ex-company members have gone on to have successful careers in theatre and television, including our most notable alumni TV’s favourite host, Joel Dommett, the vast majority have pursued a future in an array of other industries.
 They tell us that working through a production at NYTC gave them skills which directly contributed to success in their chosen careers.

 Celebrate our 50th production.